ayu3456/devTinder/Notes/episode-08.md

 on updating the validator is not working (by default).
 * to run this , you have to pass (options) run validators.

+* Email change is not allowed. how to do that ?
+A: Api level validation karna hoga.

+if a user is updating the profile , it only can update certain profile not all.

+* Email validation -> external library called validator.